 Another good option if you’re looking for a (weekly) subscription service, and especially so if you’re concerned about where your produce comes from.
 Green Bee offers cold-pressed juices a;; made from locally-sourced, sustainably-grown produce.

 First, check out their menu.
 Adventurous, right?
-Yum to every description listed.
+My first reaction is “yum” to every description listed.
 Passionflower?
 Take all my money.
 Seriously, I want to try everything here.
-This secret place is so worth sharing — located inside Alchemy in Highland Park, Passionflower is open to the public daily.
+This secret place is so worth sharing — located inside Alchemy in Highland Park, Passionflower is open to the public daily, no membership required.

 This is a tasty option for all (good) things eat and drink.
 While they offer an extensive selection of juices and smoothies, they also have a full menu for breakfast, lunch, and dinner.
 The best of all worlds.
-They are advocates for using real food with the freshest ingredients, which you can taste after the first ‘gulp’ or ‘bite.’
+They are advocates for using real food with the freshest ingredients, which you can taste after the first bite.